ublue-os/website/docs/blog/posts/bazzite-buzz-04.md

 # New Features
-- Added support for Framework devices.
-- Added support for ASUS devices.
+- Added support for [Framework devices](https://github.com/ublue-os/framework) - thanks for the inspiration [pitstoptech](https://www.youtube.com/watch?v=zd6WtTUf-30)!
+- Added support for [ASUS devices](https://github.com/ublue-os/asus/) - note that the Ally does not work yet, star that repository to follow along, we're pretty close!
-- Added support for Lenovo Legion devices.
+- Added support for [Lenovo Legion](https://github.com/ublue-os/legion) devices.
+- Might as well remind you that we have [Microsoft Surface images](https://github.com/ublue-os/surface) too
 - Added nct6687 driver for `lm_sensors` since it is needed on certain AMD B550 motherboards.
 - Added [handygccs](https://github.com/ShadowBlip/HandyGCCS) for handheld PCs.
 - Added [Tailscale](https://github.com/tailscale/tailscale) support out of the box.